SimulCost: A Cost-Aware Benchmark and Toolkit for Automating Physics Simulations with LLMs: Experimental Details

 \subsection{Computational Environment}

 \textbf{Note on reproducibility}: The computational environment is not critical for replicating most results, as our cost metrics are defined analytically based on computational complexity (FLOP counts).
-The exception is EPOCH, which uses wall-clock time as the cost metric; for this dataset, we use the above machine consistently to ensure reliable timing measurements.
+The exceptions are EPOCH and CGYRO, which use wall-clock time as the cost metric; for these datasets, we use the above machine consistently to ensure reliable timing measurements.